MicrosoftDocs/microsoft-365-docs/microsoft-365/knowledge/topic-experiences-security-trimming.md

 When a topic is created through AI or manual curation, it can contain a description of the topic, alternative names, people associated with the topic, as well as sites, pages, and files related to the topic.
 When this information is viewed on a topic page, it is possible that two users who are viewing the same topic my not see the same information.

-For example, when User 1 views the Neptune topic page, the following is what they might see.
+For example, when User 1 views the Neptune topic page, they might see this view of the topic page.

 ![Neptune topic for user 1](../media/knowledge-management/user2-topic-view.png) </br>